E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/orbital-free-DFT-with-MaZe/readme.rst

 The code is intended for condensed matter physicists and for material scientists and it can be used for various purposes related to the subject.
-Even though some analysis tool is included in the package, the main goal of the software is to produce particles trajectories to be analyzed in post-production by means of external softwares.
+Even though some analysis tool is included in the package, the main goal of the software is to produce particles trajectories to be analyzed in post-production by means of external software.

 In computing trajectories, MaZe is intended to stand in the middle between force-field based MD and Kohn-Sham MD in terms of efficiency and accuracy.